 As a bottom-up stock picker, this manager may not be making decisions based on country or sector exposures, but these reports can highlight unintentional biases.
 The substantial overweight in Materials and Industrials accounts for the large Allocation Effect, since both sectors outperformed significantly (benchmark sector returns of 28.72% and 11.23% respectively, against a benchmark total return of 2.5%).
 To understand these biases, both reports are needed.

 As a result, this fund manager is left with several problems.
 How can he reconcile the opposing stories that these two flavors of attribution analysis tell?
 How can he better understand whether his stock-picking decisions are adding value, while accounting for his unintended exposure tilts?
 And how can he ultimately prove his expertise to his clients, justify their faith in him, and defend his active management fees?

 The solution (as outlined in later posts) is to use Brinson-Fachler attribution in conjunction with additional analysis.
 In the next installment, we'll examine how we can use a factor-based risk model to analyze performance across multiple factors, as opposed to the single factor approach Brinson attribution offers.
 Finally, we will look at a manager performance through an alternative lens, understanding portfolio construction as a function of positioning, buying and selling decisions, rather than of asset allocation and stock selection.
 Taken together, this will allow us to see how a multivariate approach, where all three methodologies for decomposing performance are considered, can provide better insight into the sources of return, both for a portfolio manager and his clients.

-Ali joined FactSet in 2003, is based in London, and covers FactSet's Portfolio Analytics suite of products.
+Ali joined FactSet in 2003 and is based in London.
+She covers FactSet's Portfolio Analytics suite of products.
 Ali earned a degree in History and Politics at the University of Newcastle-Upon-Tyne and a Masters degree in American History from the School of Advanced Study within the University of London.